-Stewards, or any other Official, must report any instance of abuse of the Horse to any member of the Ground Jury as soon as possible.
+Any Official, must report any instance of abuse of the Horse to any member of the Ground Jury as soon as possible.

 At ADS-recognized events, the President of the Jury may assign the above responsibilities to other qualified individuals.